roatienza/ml/README.md

 As much as possible, code examples are written to better understand key concepts.
 The code examples in this course are in [Jupyter Notebook](https://jupyter.org/).
 I tried using [Google Colab](https://colab.research.google.com/) but encountered errors in saving my notebooks.
 So, I switched to Jupyter Notebook.
 In theory, you can upload the notebooks here to Google Colab.

 ## Roadmap
-0. **Why Machine Learning** - Importance of understanding Foundations of Machine Learning, Course Outline
+0. **Why Machine Learning** - Importance of Foundations of Machine Learning, Course Outline
    - [Lecture Notes](https://github.com/roatienza/ml/blob/master/intro_to_ml/Intro_to_ML.pdf)
 1. **Linear Algebra** - Tensors, Operations, Basis, Rank, Spaces/Subspaces, Groups, Linear Mappings
    - [Lecture Notes](https://github.com/roatienza/ml/blob/master/linear_algebra/Linear_Algebra.pdf)